Invoice factoring could be an efficient way to improve your cash flow, but do you know what type will best suit your business?

 - Whole turnover

-Sell all of your invoice to a third party for a specified time period.
+Sell all of your invoices to a factoring company over a period of time.

 - Selective invoice factoring

-Sell only the invoices you choose over a specified time period.
+Sell only the invoices you choose over a period of time.

 - Spot factoring